squidarth/squidarth.github.io/_posts/2019-01-11-type-erasure-scala.md

 # Can we solve this with reflection?

-Scala provides a [reflection](https://docs.scala-lang.org/overviews/reflection/overview.html) API that allows you to inspect the types of your instances at runtime.
-Let's explore the possibilities of the reflection API.

-It turns out that we can accomplish *some* of what we want with the reflection API.
+Scala provides a [reflection](https://docs.scala-lang.org/overviews/reflection/overview.html) API that allows you to inspect the types of your instances at runtime, that can be used to accomplish *some* of what we want.

 ## TypeTag